 A: Yes.
 You can just submit an evidence form saying you have attended on behalf of your group, and we will be able to check our attendance lists!

-A: NO!
-You will need to submit your evidence along with the BAS Evidence Form.
-We have 300+ groups to check, and we will need it all in one place!
+A: You will need to submit your evidence along with the BAS Evidence Form for each separate area (E&D, Fun, etc), but if you wish to do this as one large submission, that’s fine.
+We have 300+ groups to check, and we will just need it all in one place!
 All evidence should be submitted this way.

 A: This can be training or an event.
 'Mental health Awareness', or 'Mental health First Aid' are run by the SU, but let us know if you think an external training you attend counts!
 For events, 'Explore', 'Richmond Lectures' or one of the campaigns such as 'Reclaim the Night' would count, but make sure it’s useful and relevant to you and your group!
 It's about looking at what's on during the year and seeing what would be of use to the equality and diversity of your members.
 There should be loads of different speakers during the many campaigns this year, so just keep an eye on what’s happening in Bristol and at the SU!
 If in doubt, just ask us!